DUNE/dune-justin/docs/monte-carlo.md

 ## Monte Carlo requests

-justIn relies on matching unprocessed input files with generic jobs which start on worker nodes at sites.
-To be able to include Monte Carlo requests in the system, it is necessary to create virtual counter files in the [justIn database](database.md)'s list of files.
+justIN relies on matching unprocessed input files with generic jobs which start on worker nodes at sites.
+To be able to include Monte Carlo requests in the system, it is necessary to create virtual counter files in the [justIN database](database.md)'s list of files.
 These counter files are allocated to jobs one by one to keep track of the number of Monte Carlo jobs which are required.
 This framework can be used for other types of workflow which also do not require real input files from bulk